-Being able to write content and being a business professional are two very different things, and that’s why you need to hire a content writer.
+Why hire a writer to create your professional content and blog posts?
+Let’s be honest, being able to write content and manage a professional business are two very different things.
 Think of it this way: Celebrity chef Bobby Flay may have a steady hand and great knife skills, but you probably wouldn’t want him to perform your emergency appendectomy.

 The same goes for you in your business communications.
 Just because you nailed that last sales email to a client doesn’t mean you should be writing evergreen, in-depth, SEO-optimized content for your blog.
 Hire professional blog content writers to do that for you, instead.

-8 Compelling Reasons Why You Need to Hire a Content Writer
+8 Compelling Reasons Why You Should Hire a Content Writer

-1. Typos and Other Bad Content Writing Drive Traffic Away
+1. Typos and Other Kinds of Bad Writing Drive Traffic Away

 To paraphrase the criminally underrated ‘80s band Human League: You’re only human, and you were born to make mistakes.